hoangvq288/code_challenge_game_of_three/README.md

     * `STATUS`: current Game information
     * Other command considering as an Invalid Command
 - Game is only start when one of connected client command `START`.
 If one of clients plays automatically, the right to start the game belongs to the opponent.
-- Game will be closed if one of clients disconnect from the server
+- Game will be closed if one of clients disconnect from the server.

 # 4. How to run the Game
 * For Manual Mode
   * Open terminal for server
   * Open terminal for client 1
   * Open terminal for client 2
-  * Client commands `START` to play the game.
+  * Client commands `START` to play the game
 * For Automatic Mode
   * Open terminal for server
   * Open terminal for client 1 then commands `AUTO`